azral1962/min-book/src/lib.typ

     }
   }

-  // Insert anchor <note> before each heading obtained for n in range(h-index.len()) {
+  // #note: Insert anchor <note> before each heading obtained for n in range(h-index.len()) {
     new-body.insert(h-index.at(n) + n, [#metadata("Note anchor") <note>])
   }

-  // Insert a final anchor <note> at the end of the document new-body.push([#metadata("Note anchor") <note>])
+  // #note:Insert a final anchor <note> at the end of the document new-body.push([#metadata("Note anchor") <note>])

-  // Make the edited new-body into the document body body = new-body.join()
+  // #note: Make the edited new-body into the document body body = new-body.join()

-  // Make the first note be note 1, instead of note 0. book-note-counter.update(1)
+  // #note: Make the first note be note 1, instead of note 0. book-note-counter.update(1)

-  // Swap the <note> for the actual notes in the current section, if any. show <note>: it => {
+  // #note: Swap the <note> for the actual notes in the current section, if any. show <note>: it => {
     context if book-notes-state.final() != (:) {
       // Find the level (numbering) of current section heading: